 There are many hands-on crafts within SantaPark.
 It was hard to drag our kids away from these arts and crafts in order to experience the rest of SantaPark.
 When we finally did we discovered the fun and engaging Elf School where visitors learn about the 99-years of schooling it takes to become one of Santa’s Elves.
 Visitors also get a diploma and a SantaPark Santa hat after completing the experience.

-One of our boys’ favorite experience was the Ice Kingdom where they talked with the dancing Ice Princess and we took some photos among the beautifully lit ice sculptures within.
+One of our boys’ favorite experiences was the Ice Kingdom where they talked with the dancing Ice Princess and we took some photos among the beautifully lit ice sculptures within.
 The cold air was refreshing after they had spent nearly an hour running through the Angry Birds Activity Center, a playland and slide structure near the restaurant and stage.

 There are regular shows within SantaPark and they are worth sticking around for.
 The show that we saw featured a contortionist and acrobat.
 The show had children and adults alike mesmerized is a beautiful, classy, yet fun and engaging performance.
 After each performance, the characters from the show engage with the audience and patiently pose for photos and high fives with children and families.

 Fun Outdoor Things To Do During Winter In Rovaniemi